 Mustafa Kemal Pasha and the Commander of the Western Front, Ismet Pasha, are at the big military maneuver in Ilgin, on the 1st April 1922.

-The painting below depicts a daily life in the trenches during the truce in the Çanakkale Battle.
+The painting below depicts the daily life in trenches during the truce in the Çanakkale Battle.
 One soldier is having a haircut, another one is reading a letter from home.
 The third soldier is playing saz and is entertaining his friends.
 In the background, soldiers are playing football.

 The painting below depicts the Entente Powers fleet entering the straits of Çanakkale.
 The French battleship Bouvet is sunk by a shell fired by Turkish cannons and abandoned by boats.

 During the invasion by the Greek armies in Anatolia, which started by their arrival to Izmir on the 15th May 1919, many innocent civilians were killed in villages, town and cities.
 As per the historical evidence, clerics played a provoking role during these massacres.
 The painting below depicts a massacre by the Greek Army against civilians in a village in western Anatolia.